-San Francisco is actually quite a dense, little city, locked in on 3 sides by water and only47 square miles with 815,000 people (almost three times the population of the entire country of Iceland – interesting fact).
-There are lots of great little neighbourhoods that are only separated by a few meters; its amazing how seemlessly Chinatown turns into trendy North Beach.
+San Francisco is actually quite a dense, little city, locked in on 3 sides by water and only 47 square miles with 815,000 people (almost three times the population of the entire country of Iceland – fun fact).
+There are lots of great little neighbourhoods that are only separated by a few meters; its amazing how seamlessly Chinatown turns into trendy North Beach.

 Nob Hill (which is barely different to Russian Hill only a few blocks north of it, the other half of the twin peak hill) and the Mission are probably the best neighbourhoods to live in as a young professional or (not broke) student.
 They’re mostly residential areas, but still within walking distance to anything you’d need.

 Market Street east to Pier 1 is a great little area, where the main shopping drag of the city cuts right through the finance/business district, street vendors sell lots of pretty things, Bart stations are all around, and the waterfront facing Treasure Island offers great views of the Bay Bridge and the East Bay.
 Once you hit the first ferry terminal, you walk north all the way to Pier 39, where another great neighbourhood awaits.

 Fishermans Wharf is a super touristy area, starting at Pier 39 where a huge outdoor mall basically sits out on the water, and a great view of Alcatraz can be seen once you reach the end of the wharf.
 Stinky sea lions bathe out near the boats parked in the marina, and all the shops on Embarcadero sell more or less the same things.
 The crab stands offer amazing seafood eats for cheap – be sure to try clam chowder in a sourdough bread bowl.
 And if its a hot day or you want to work off those creamy calories, go for a swim at the beach at the end of Embarcadero.